willhains/equality/README.md

 better, dynamic display of Javadoc), you will be prompted what to do as you write the code.

-## Development status
+## Development Status

-Equality is currently in a beta state.
+Equality is production-ready, and is already used in mission-critical systems of a large financial institution.
+(No guarantees of safety or quality are made or implied.
+Use at your own risk.)
 Comments and contributions are welcome and encouraged.
 Public APIs are unlikely to change, but may do so without notice.